gigodata/gigodata.github.io/README.md

 www.gigodata.com
 ```

-Cloudflare is used **only for DNS resolution**, not for page hosting.
+Cloudflare is used **only for DNS resolution**, not for page hosting or application logic.

+This deployment model prioritises **simplicity, transparency, and long-term durability**.

 ---